textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Sections are the framework of a Textpattern site.
 We started the tutorial by naming a new section `Page 2`, but as we've seen, a section is much more than a page.
 On a real site you'll name your sections according to the primary level of site structure; generally this is the same as your top-level menu items.

-Textpattern does not have native support for subsections, so is not well suited to building hierachical site structures.
+Textpattern does not have native support for subsections, so is not well suited to building hierarchical site structures.
 This may seem like a serious limitation, but the beauty of a dynamic site is how easy it is to cross-link related content, making it easier for users to find what they need without delving through multiple layers of site structure.
 Traditional, hierarchical sites are perhaps more convenient for their designers than their users.

 In designing your Textpattern site, explore how to use search and category linking to make it easy for users to jump straight to the content they want.